0xNacho/jboss-remote-deployer/README.md

 # jboss-remote-deployer
-A small utility which allows to remotely deploy WAR applications  on JBoss
+A small utility which allows to remotely deploy WAR applications  on JBoss.

+This is really useful when you are debugging apps in remote servers, and you don't want to waste your time configuring ant or maven scripts.

 #Installation